connexcs/docs/docs/setup/config/templates.md

 <img src= "/developers/img/invoice1.png">

-!!! "note" Please make a note here:
+!!!
+Note Important Note
      You just need to add or remove the variables from the invoice template that we'll offer.

 | **Variable Name**| **Explanation**|
 |----------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|